 Successful candidates will study the production and use of science for policy addressing questions such as What kind of knowledge is needed, used and trusted?
 Why are some types of knowledge privileged and others silenced?
 How does the privileged knowledge impact perceived solutions?
 In what ways do existing systems perpetuate harm to Indigenous peoples?
 How might we facilitate for decision-makers and the public to ‘unpack’ assumptions, values and preferences that are embedded in dominant knowledge?
 What is the role of values in science-for-policy?

-My research program is presently focusing on science for policy related to chemicals management, particularly endocrine disruptors that are present in sewage and/or drinking water.
+My research program is presently focusing on science for policy related to chemicals management, particularly endocrine disruptors in collaboration with staff in Health Canada and Environment and Climate Change Canada.

 I also conduct research in higher education, with the questions above in the center but then asking how to teach about science for policy (knowledge about knowledge).

-Applicants should have a background in a relevant field in the social sciences (e.g. law, political science, planning, risk perception), the humanities (science studies) or the natural sciences (e.g. toxicology, endocrinology, epidemiology, risk assessment, environmental chemistry).
+Applicants should have a background in a relevant field in the social sciences (e.g. law, Indigenous studies, data justice, political science, planning, risk perception), the humanities (science studies) or the natural sciences (e.g. toxicology, endocrinology, epidemiology, risk assessment, environmental chemistry).
 Double expertise is an advantage

 G+PS regularly provides virtual sessions that focus on admission requirements and procedures and tips how to improve your application.